Doctor of Philosophy (Queensland University of Technology), Master of Business Administration (Queensland University of Technology)

-- Basu AK, Huang-Jones J, (2015) The performance of diversified emerging market equity funds, Journal of International Financial Markets, Institutions and Money p116-131
+- Basu A, Huang-Jones J, (2015) The performance of diversified emerging market equity funds, Journal of International Financial Markets, Institutions and Money p116-131

-- Basu AK, Drew ME, (2015) The value of tail risk hedging in defined contribution plans: what does history tell us, Journal of Pension Economics and Finance p240-265
+- Basu A, Drew M, (2015) The value of tail risk hedging in defined contribution plans: what does history tell us, Journal of Pension Economics and Finance p240-265

-- Basu AK, Chen J, Clements AE, (2014) Are lifecycle funds appropriate as default options in participant-directed retirement plans?, Economics Letters p51-54
+- Basu A, Chen J, Clements A, (2014) Are lifecycle funds appropriate as default options in participant-directed retirement plans?, Economics Letters p51-54

-- Basu AK, Andrews S, (2014) Asset allocation policy, returns and expenses of Australian superannuation funds: Recent evidence based on default options, The Australian Economic Review p63-77
+- Basu A, Andrews S, (2014) Asset allocation policy, returns and expenses of Australian superannuation funds: Recent evidence based on default options, Australian Economic Review p63-77

-- Basu AK, Forbes B, (2014) Does fundamental indexation lead to better risk adjusted returns?
+- Basu A, Forbes B, (2014) Does fundamental indexation lead to better risk adjusted returns?
 New evidence from Australian Securities Exchange, Accounting and Finance p699-728

-- Turvey PA, Basu AK, Verhoeven P, (2013) Embedded tax liabilities and portfolio choice, The Journal of Portfolio Management p93-101
+- Turvey P, Turvey P, Basu A, Verhoeven P, (2013) Embedded tax liabilities and portfolio choice, Journal of Portfolio Management p93-101

-- Basu AK, Byrne A, Drew ME, (2011) Dynamic lifecycle strategies for target date retirement funds, The Journal of Portfolio Management: the journal for investment professionals p83-96
+- Basu A, Byrne A, Drew M, (2011) Dynamic lifecycle strategies for target date retirement funds, Journal of Portfolio Management p83-96

-- Basu AK, Drew ME, (2010) The appropriateness of default investment options in defined contribution plans: Australian evidence, Pacific-Basin Finance Journal p290-305
+- Basu A, Drew M, (2010) The appropriateness of default investment options in defined contribution plans: Australian evidence, Pacific Basin Finance Journal p290-305

-- Basu AK, Drew ME, (2009) Portfolio Size Effect in Retirement Accounts: What Does It Imply for Lifecycle Asset Allocation Funds?, The Journal of Portfolio Management p61-72
+- Basu A, Drew M, (2009) Portfolio Size Effect in Retirement Accounts: What Does It Imply for Lifecycle Asset Allocation Funds?, Journal of Portfolio Management p61-72

 - Financial Decision Making in Late Adulthood